leeping-ng/ML-CV-Facial-Keypoint-Detection/README.md

 <img src="images/mib_boundingbox.png" width="450" height="300">

 Subsequently, a Convolutional Neural Network (CNN) detects 68 facial keypoints from each face.
-A <a href="https://arxiv.org/pdf/1710.00977.pdf">NaimishNet</a> model was trained for over 100 epochs on the YouTube Faces Dataset.
+A <a href="https://arxiv.org/pdf/1710.00977.pdf">NaimishNet</a> model was trained for over 100 epochs on the YouTube Faces Dataset to achieve this.
+The predicted facial keypoints are the magenta dots superimposed on the image below.

 <img src="images/mib_facekeypoints.png" width="450" height="300">